 On jobs that require equal skill, effort and responsibility.

-The Equal Pay Act does allow for unequal pay if the difference results from a:
+The EPA does allow for unequal pay if the difference results from a:

 System that measures earnings by quantity or quality of production.

 Factor other than sex.